-When in "Partial Off" mode, the TCS portion of ESC has been disabled and the "ESC Activation/Malfunction Indicator Light" will be illuminated.
+When in "Partial Off" mode, the TCS portion of ESC (except for the limited slip feature described in the TCS section), has been disabled and the "ESC Off Indicator Light" will be illuminated.

-All other stability features of ESC function normally.
 This mode is intended to be used if the vehicle is in deep snow, sand, or gravel conditions and more wheel spin than ESC would normally allow is required to gain traction.
 To turn ESC on again, momentarily press the ESC OFF switch.
 This will restore the normal "ESC On" mode of operation.